froger-me/wp-packages-update-server/packages.md

 > (string) slug of the plugin package to check

 **Return value**
 > (bool) true if the remote plugin package is an updated version, false otherwise.
-If the local package does not exist, returns true.
+If the local package does not exist, returns true

 ___